How To Identify (and Handle) Humans Who Harm—Abusers and Psychopaths

 The Gift of Fear

 The Gift of Fear shows us which signals can protect us from violence.
 Violators do not dress identically on the outside, which can throw us off.
 But the details (and the checklist) in this book show us how to spot danger, no matter how one might appear.
 There’s one sentence in this book I don’t agree with (nobody is perfect).
-This is a necessary book.
+This is, absolutely, a necessary book.

 Why Does He Do That?